TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Statement/Index.rst

 The object represents a query result set and comes with methods to :php:`->fetch()` single rows or to :php:`->fetchAll()` of them.
 Additionally, it can also be used to execute a single prepared statement with different values multiple times.
-This part is however not widely used within the TYPO3 Core yet, and thus not fully documented here.
+This part is however not widely used within the `TYPO3 Core`:pn: yet, and thus not fully documented here.

 .. note::